Dicky Eklund: Personal life

 Paramount Pictures' 2010 drama The Fighter chronicles the rise of Eklund's younger half-brother Micky Ward.
 Directed by David O. Russell, the film stars Christian Bale as Eklund and Mark Wahlberg as Ward.
+The movie received critical acclaim.
 At the 2011 Screen Actors Guild Awards, Eklund made a surprise appearance on stage with Christian Bale as the latter accepted the award for Outstanding Supporting Actor for his portrayal of Eklund.
 Bale also won a Golden Globe and an Academy Award for his performance.
 During his Academy Award acceptance speech, he thanked Eklund and Ward, who were in the audience.
+Eklund and Bale have since remained in contact with each other.

 Eklund was also featured on the HBO documentary High on Crack Street: Lost Lives in Lowell which showed his fall from boxing grace because of his addiction to crack cocaine.
 In the documentary, Eklund was sentenced to a long prison term for crimes he committed to feed his crack addiction.
+Eklund has reportedly been arrested 66 times but has since cleaned up as he has gotten older.
+He still resides in Lowell.

+Eklund was named to Irish America's top 100 in 2011 along side his brother Micky.
+The two would also serve as the grand Marshall's at that year's international boxing hall of fame parade.

+Eklund's children includes two sons—Dicky Jr and Tommy—along with a daughter, Kerry.
+Dicky Jr is a former actor-turned boxing trainer in California.

+Acting career

+Eklund made his acting debut in the 2014 independent Massachusetts mafia film Portico, where he plays himself.